Book – Atomic Habits (Tiny Changes, Remarkable Results)

 - Inversion of the 2nd law (Craving): Make it unattractive.

-- Inversion of the 3rd law (Response): Make it difficult.
+- Inversion of the 3rd law (Response): Make it challenging.

 - Inversion of the 4th law (Reward): Make it unsatisfying.

 Here are excerpts from Fundamentals and the Four Laws –

-Fundamentals – Why Tiny Changes Makes a Difference
+Fundamentals – Why Tiny Changes Make a Difference

-James explores how we often ignore the small stuff and claims that it’s the tiny changes that make a huge positive impact in the long term.
+James explores how we often ignore the small stuff and claims that the tiny changes make a substantial positive impact in the long term.
 He shared a couple of good concepts here.

 1) Plateau of Latent Potential –

-- If you find yourself struggling to build a good habit or break a bad one, it is not because you have lost your ability to improve.
+- If you struggle to build a good or break a bad habit, it is not because you have lost your ability to improve.
 It is often because you have not yet crossed the Plateau of Latent Potential.

-- Small changes often appear to make no difference until you cross a critical threshold.
+- Small changes often make no difference until you cross a critical threshold.
 The most powerful outcomes of any compounding process are delayed.
-You need to be patient.
+It would be best if you were patient.

 2) Goals V/s Systems –

 - Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.
-Goals are good for setting a direction, but systems are best for making progress.
+Goals are good for setting a direction, but plans are best for making progress.

 - When you solve problems at the results level, you only solve them temporarily.
-To improve for good, you need to solve problems at the systems level.
-Fix the inputs and the outputs will fix themselves.
+You need to solve problems at the systems level to improve for good.
+Fix the inputs, and the outputs will fix themselves.

-- Winners and Losers both have same goals, however winning goes to team/people with better systems.
+- Winners and Losers have identical goals; however, winning goes to teams/people with better systems.

 3) Three Layers of Behavioral Change –

-- Changing Outcome – Is changing results.
+- Changing Outcome – This is changing results.
 Goals are outcome change.

-- Changing Process– Is changing systems, trying new methods, tactics.
+- Changing Process– This is changing systems and trying new methods and tactics.
 Most habits are associated with this level of change.

-- Changing Identity – This is about changing beliefs, our worldview, self-image.
-Most of the beliefs, assumptions, and biases we hold are associated with this level.
+- Changing Identity – This is about changing beliefs, worldviews, and self-image.
+Most of our thoughts, assumptions, and biases are associated with this level.

 - Outcomes are about what you get.
 Processes are about what you do.
 Identity is about what you believe.
 The ultimate form of intrinsic motivation is when a habit becomes part of your identity.